5m1Ly/refx-vscode/README.md

 A VS Code extension that shows inline reference counts for TypeScript/JavaScript functions, methods, and classes - helping you identify unused code and understand your codebase at a glance.

-## ✨ Features
+## Features

-- **📊 Inline Reference Counts** - See how many times each symbol is referenced, right where it's defined
+- **Inline Reference Counts** - See how many times each symbol is referenced, right where it's defined
-- **📦 Variable Tracking** - Optionally track references for variables and constants (including exports)
+- **Variable Tracking** - Optionally track references for variables and constants (including exports)
-- **🎨 Two Display Modes** - Choose between inline (end of line) or CodeLens (above line) display
+- **Two Display Modes** - Choose between inline (end of line) or CodeLens (above line) display
-- **🔍 Color-Coded Indicators** - Visual feedback based on usage frequency
+- **Color-Coded Indicators** - Visual feedback based on usage frequency
-- **⚡ Real-Time Updates** - Automatically refreshes as you code
+- **Real-Time Updates** - Automatically refreshes as you code
-- **🎯 Smart Detection** - Works with functions, methods, classes, interfaces, and type aliases
+- **Smart Detection** - Works with functions, methods, classes, interfaces, and type aliases
-- **🔗 Clickable References** - Click any count to view all references
+- **Clickable References** - Click any count to view all references
-- **⚙️ Highly Customizable** - Configure display, colors, and behavior to your preference
+- **Highly Customizable** - Configure display, colors, and behavior to your preference

-## 🎬 Display Modes
+## Display Modes

 ### Inline Mode (Default)
 Reference counts appear at the end of the line - clean and unobtrusive: